historicalnetworkresearch/riodejaneiro/tutorials.md

 This tutorial day precedes the HNR2025 conference and takes place at the same venue (Forum de Ciência e Cultura da Universidade Federal do Rio de Janeiro (UFRJ), see [practical info](/riodejaneiro/practical)).
 It closes with the opening plenary session, a keynote lecture by Benoît Majerus, to which workshop participants are of course welcome.
 [Take a look at the full programme for these three days of historical network analysis](/riodejaneiro/program).

-> Please note that workshops take place in person only!
+> Please note that the tutorials take place in person only!

 ## Tutorial 1: